 Trauma can spark a pain-based self absorption in otherwise good people.
 This is almost it’s own category.
 This one I call ‘pain-based narcissism’ and I believe it can be reversed depending on how severe and how long ago the trauma happened.

 8. Trigger a Narcissist and get ready to apologize

 …and swear to never do it again.
-Full blown Narcissists don’t have a concrete sense of self and usually can’t self soothe well so if you’ve accidentally triggered their protection system, fix it as soon as you can and don’t hold onto any parts for which they should apologize.
+Be ready to feel like you’re talking to a wall that quickly gets defensive and angry.
+Full blown Narcissists don’t have a concrete sense of self and usually can’t self soothe well so if you’ve accidentally triggered their protection system, fix it ASAP and release expectations they’ll apologize.
 They will only escalate the fight and crucify you for daring to bring up the idea of their imperfection.

 9. Confront a Narcissist and expect to get ‘Gas Lit’